Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/README.md

 ### Script Variables

 #### Button Texture Properties
-- **Normal Texture** - Texture to display by default, when the button is not in the disabled, focused, hovered, or pressed state.
+- **Normal Texture** - The texture to display by default, when the button is not in the disabled, focused, hovered, or pressed state.
-- **Hovered Texture** - Texture to display when the mouse hovers over the button.
+- **Hovered Texture** - The texture to display when the mouse hovers over the button.
-- **Focused Texture** - Texture to display when the button has mouse or keyboard focus.
+- **Focused Texture** - The texture to display when the button has mouse or keyboard focus.
-- **Pressed Texture** - Texture to display when the button has been, or is being, pressed down.
+- **Pressed Texture** - The texture to display when the button has been, or is being, pressed down.
-- **Pressed Hovered Texture** - Texture to display when the button has been, or is being, pressed down in conjunction with the mouse hovering over it.
+- **Pressed Hovered Texture** - The texture to display when the button has been, or is being, pressed down in conjunction with the mouse hovering over it.
-- **Pressed Hovered Texture** - Texture to display when the button has been, or is being, pressed down in conjunction with it having mouse or keyboard focus.
+- **Pressed Hovered Texture** - The texture to display when the button has been, or is being, pressed down in conjunction with it having mouse or keyboard focus.
-- **Disabled Texture** - Texture to display when the button is disabled.
+- **Disabled Texture** - The texture to display when the button is disabled.
-- **Disabled Hovered Texture** - Texture to display when the button is disabled in conjunction with the mouse hovering over it.
+- **Disabled Hovered Texture** - The texture to display when the button is disabled in conjunction with the mouse hovering over it.
-- **Disabled Focused Texture** - Texture to display when the button is disabled in conjunction with it having mouse or keyboard focus.
+- **Disabled Focused Texture** - The texture to display when the button is disabled in conjunction with it having mouse or keyboard focus.

 #### Button Audio Properties
 - **Hovered Sound** - The [AudioStream](https://docs.godotengine.org/en/stable/classes/class_audiostream.html) object to play when the mouse hovers over the button.
-- **Hovered Volume Db** (Upcoming) - The volume of the Hovered Sound, in dB.
+- **Hovered Volume Db** - The volume of the Hovered Sound, in dB.
-- **Hover Pitch Scale** (Upcoming) - The pitch and tempo of the Hovered Sound, as a multiplier of the audio sample's sample rate.
+- **Hover Pitch Scale** - The pitch and tempo of the Hovered Sound, as a multiplier of the audio sample's sample rate.
 - **Focused Sound** - The [AudioStream](https://docs.godotengine.org/en/stable/classes/class_audiostream.html) object to play when the button gains mouse or keyboard focus.
-- **Focused Volume Db** (Upcoming) - The volume of the Focused Sound, in dB.
+- **Focused Volume Db** - The volume of the Focused Sound, in dB.
-- **Focused Pitch Scale** (Upcoming) - The pitch and tempo of the Focused Sound, as a multiplier of the audio sample's sample rate.
+- **Focused Pitch Scale** - The pitch and tempo of the Focused Sound, as a multiplier of the audio sample's sample rate.
 - **Pressed Sound** - The [AudioStream](https://docs.godotengine.org/en/stable/classes/class_audiostream.html) object to play when the button has been pressed down.
-- **Pressed Volume Db** (Upcoming) - The volume of the Pressed Sound, in dB.
+- **Pressed Volume Db** - The volume of the Pressed Sound, in dB.
-- **Pressed Pitch Scale** (Upcoming) - The pitch and tempo of the Pressed Sound, as a multiplier of the audio sample's sample rate.
+- **Pressed Pitch Scale** - The pitch and tempo of the Pressed Sound, as a multiplier of the audio sample's sample rate.
 - **Pressed Released Sound** - The [AudioStream](https://docs.godotengine.org/en/stable/classes/class_audiostream.html) object to play when the button has been released after having been pressed down.
-- **Pressed Released Volume Db** (Upcoming) - The volume of the Pressed Released Sound, in dB.
+- **Pressed Released Volume Db** - The volume of the Pressed Released Sound, in dB.
-- **Pressed Released Pitch Scale** (Upcoming) - The pitch and tempo of the Pressed Released Sound, as a multiplier of the audio sample's sample rate.
+- **Pressed Released Pitch Scale** - The pitch and tempo of the Pressed Released Sound, as a multiplier of the audio sample's sample rate.
 - **Pressed Hovered Sound** - The [AudioStream](https://docs.godotengine.org/en/stable/classes/class_audiostream.html) object to play when the button has been, or is being, pressed down in conjunction with the mouse hovering over it.
-- **Pressed Hovered Volume Db** (Upcoming) - The volume of the Pressed Hovered Sound, in dB.
+- **Pressed Hovered Volume Db** - The volume of the Pressed Hovered Sound, in dB.
-- **Pressed Hovered Pitch Scale** (Upcoming) - The pitch and tempo of the Pressed Hovered Sound, as a multiplier of the audio sample's sample rate.
+- **Pressed Hovered Pitch Scale** - The pitch and tempo of the Pressed Hovered Sound, as a multiplier of the audio sample's sample rate.
 - **Pressed Focused Sound** - The [AudioStream](https://docs.godotengine.org/en/stable/classes/class_audiostream.html) object to play when the button has been, or is being, pressed down in conjunction with it having mouse or keyboard focus.
-- **Pressed Focused Volume Db** (Upcoming) - The volume of the Pressed Focused Sound, in dB.
+- **Pressed Focused Volume Db** - The volume of the Pressed Focused Sound, in dB.
-- **Pressed Focused Pitch Scale** (Upcoming) - The pitch and tempo of the Pressed Focused Sound, as a multiplier of the audio sample's sample rate.
+- **Pressed Focused Pitch Scale** - The pitch and tempo of the Pressed Focused Sound, as a multiplier of the audio sample's sample rate.
 - **Disabled Pressed Sound** - The [AudioStream](https://docs.godotengine.org/en/stable/classes/class_audiostream.html) object to play when the button is disabled and the user attempts to press it.
-- **Disabled Pressed Volume Db** (Upcoming) - The volume of the Disabled Pressed Sound, in dB.
+- **Disabled Pressed Volume Db** - The volume of the Disabled Pressed Sound, in dB.
-- **Disabled Pressed Pitch Scale** (Upcoming) - The pitch and tempo of the Disabled Pressed Sound, as a multiplier of the audio sample's sample rate.
+- **Disabled Pressed Pitch Scale** - The pitch and tempo of the Disabled Pressed Sound, as a multiplier of the audio sample's sample rate.
 - **Disabled Hovered Sound** - The [AudioStream](https://docs.godotengine.org/en/stable/classes/class_audiostream.html) object to play when the button is disabled in conjunction with the mouse hovering over it.
-- **Disabled Hovered Volume Db** (Upcoming) - The volume of the Disabled Hovered Sound, in dB.
+- **Disabled Hovered Volume Db** - The volume of the Disabled Hovered Sound, in dB.
-- **Disabled Hovered Pitch Scale** (Upcoming) - The pitch and tempo of the Disabled Hovered Sound, as a multiplier of the audio sample's sample rate.
+- **Disabled Hovered Pitch Scale** - The pitch and tempo of the Disabled Hovered Sound, as a multiplier of the audio sample's sample rate.
 - **Disabled Focused Sound** - The [AudioStream](https://docs.godotengine.org/en/stable/classes/class_audiostream.html) object to play when the button is disabled in conjunction with it having mouse or keyboard focus.
-- **Disabled Focused Volume Db** (Upcoming) - The volume of the Disabled Focused Sound, in dB.
+- **Disabled Focused Volume Db** - The volume of the Disabled Focused Sound, in dB.
-- **Disabled Focused Pitch Scale** (Upcoming) - The pitch and tempo of the Disabled Focused Sound, as a multiplier of the audio sample's sample rate.
+- **Disabled Focused Pitch Scale** - The pitch and tempo of the Disabled Focused Sound, as a multiplier of the audio sample's sample rate.
 - **Mix Target** - If the audio configuration has more than two speakers, this sets the target channels.
 With *Stereo*, the audio will be played only on the first channel.
 With *Surround*, the audio will be played on all surround channels.
 With *Center*, the audio will be played on the second channel, which is usually the center.
 - **Bus Name** - The [audio bus](https://docs.godotengine.org/en/stable/tutorials/audio/audio_buses.html) on which this audio is playing.